Paul has SO much going through his head all of the time; it never shuts off.

 With business travel, we’re responsible for our normal job AND a ton of new information that requires us to think through how best to make good on our responsibilities from the road.

-FOUR WAYS TO IMPLEMENT THINK SPACE WITHOUT THINKING
+THREE WAYS TO IMPLEMENT THINK SPACE WITHOUT THINKING

 1. WHAT TO DO BEFORE THINK SPACE